vbookshelf/Thumb-Drive-App-Concept/README.md

 ## Solution - The Thumb-Drive App

-- Ollama, the Models and all dependencies are bundled together
+- Ollama, the Models, the Python interpreter, the uv binary and the wheels for all dependencies are bundled together.
 - An installed app can be shared by simply making a copy of the project folder.
 - A user who receives a copy doesn't need an internet connection to use the app.